 Gums can recede due to orthodontic work, over-brushing, genetics or other factors, leaving areas of exposed tooth root.
-Stanley Dentistry is able to perform gum surgery at our office in Cary, North Carolina.
+Stanley Dentistry is able to perform gum surgery, and oral surgery procedure at our office in Cary, North Carolina.

 How does gum grafting work?

 Gum grafting is a type of surgical procedure to cover an area of exposed tooth root with grafted oral tissue.
 This type of procedure helps to prevent further root exposure, decrease or eliminate sensitivity, decrease the likelihood of root cavities and will improve the general look of the mouth.
 Often, patients do not notice gum recession, but if not treated it can lead to tooth loss.

 The procedure can be done within a few hours with the aid of IV or oral sedation.